 In a nutshell, Algreen’s Manhattan patio pond kit is a respectable mid-size option.
 It should blend in nicely to any décor, has enough volume to accommodate a variety of plants and animals, and comes with a few interesting features.
 If you don’t mind a potential relative lack of durability, the Manhattan kit should serve you well.
 Note that prices for this product were unavailable at the time of this writing, though the product does come with a 2-year limited warranty.

-Visually, Affinity ponds are quite eye-catching.
+Visually, these ponds are quite eye-catching.
 Each features a sleek black exterior and several circular windows, giving you a fun way to watch what’s happening inside.
 Those exteriors are also quite durable, as they’re backed up by fiber-reinforced liners and anodized (a fancy way of saying “protected”) aluminum rails.
 Additionally, each pond comes equipped with a pump, an LED nightlight, and a fountain with three fountain heads.
 Some kits even include small waterfall attachments for maximum visual appeal.

 These kits also make excellent homes for plants and fish.
-Each Affinity pond is big enough to hold at least a goldfish or two, and the larger ones may be able to fit several.
+Each pond is big enough to hold at least a goldfish or two, and the larger ones may be able to fit several.
 They’re also deep enough for a variety of submergent and floating plants; water lilies, anacharis (in the larger models), and elodea would all be worth trying.
-To help your pondlife, Affinity kits include one or more planting basket, a filter with wool pads and/or ceramic bio media, and a 5-watt UV clarifier.
+To help your pondlife, these kits include one or more planting basket, a filter with wool pads and/or ceramic bio media, and a 5-watt UV clarifier.
 There’s not much more you’d have to provide besides the plants and animals themselves!